 The scattered and incoming radiances are 4 by 1 matrices given by Isca and Iinc, the rotation matrices are given by L and rotates the incoming ray and scattered ray by rotations angles θ1 and θ2.
 The phase matrix is a 4 by 4 represented by .
 The phase matrix is the effect on how an incoming ray is scattered and into what polarization state.

 For this work, two primary scattering interactions induce and/or modify the polarization state of the light propagating in the atmosphere.
 These are scattering by the molecular air density and by stratospheric sulfate aerosols.
-The molecular atmosphere interaction is referred to as Rayleigh scattering, and has a phase matrix that is determined from the Rayleigh-Gains approximation (Mishchenko et al., 2002) and the phase function is given by
+The molecular atmosphere interaction is referred to as Rayleigh scattering, and has a phase matrix that is determined from the Rayleigh-Gains approximation (Mishchenko et al., 2002) given by

 Pray=341+cos2Θ-sin2Θ00-sin2Θ1+cos2Θ00002cosΘ00002cosΘ (4)